aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-docx4j/_index.md

 ### Stability

 Aspose components are thoroughly tested.
 Since Aspose components are packaged into a single DLL, there will never be a need to install any additional parts or pieces for them to function.
-This allows not only to provide a stable work with Aspose.Words, but also reduce the risk of unforeseen situations to virtually zero.
+This enables not only to provide a stable work with Aspose.Words, but also reduce the risk of unforeseen situations to virtually zero.

 ### Scalability and Speed